Elvenide/ElvenideCore/README.md

 messages (e.g. through a config file like `lang.yml`) while maintaining simple in-code access.

 Features:
-- Get and set lang messages using `Core.lang`
+- Create, get, and set lang messages using `LangKey`
-- Access lang messages using `<elang>` tags in any MiniMessage-compatible features of ElvenideCore
 - Lang messages support custom placeholders in Java (e.g. `%s`, `%d`) or ElvenideCore (`{}`) formats
 - Several built-in lang messages in `Core.lang`, allowing you to customize various ElvenideCore messages
-- `LangKeySupplier` that can return `LangKey` objects directly usable in the Text Provider
+- Several built-in lang messages in `Core.lang` for common plugin uses

 ### Text Provider
 Provides a simple way to convert between Strings and MiniMessage components, and to utilize both.